-- (b) During the year ended 31 December 2020, the Group disposed of certain subsidiaries to a related company at a total consideration of \$17,500,000, which resulted in a gain on disposal of \$18,416,000 recognised in profit or loss. - (c) Outstanding balances with related parties: Details of the balances with related parties at the end of the reporting period are included in notes 20, 26, 27 and 29 to the financial statements. - (d) Compensation of key management personnel of the Group: The executive directors are the key management personnel of the Group.
+- (b) Outstanding balances with related parties: Details of the balances with related parties at the end of the reporting period are included in notes 20, 26, 27 and 29 to the financial statements. - (c) Compensation of key management personnel of the Group: The executive directors are the key management personnel of the Group.
 Details of their remuneration are disclosed in note 8 to the financial statements.